-If a child under the age of 16 has 'sufficient understanding and intelligence to enable him or her to understand fully what is proposed', then he or she will be competent to give consent for himself or herself.
-Young people aged 16 or 17, and legally 'competent' younger children, may therefore sign this form for themselves, but may like a parent to countersign as well.
+If a child under the age of 16 has 'sufficient understanding and intelligence to enable them to understand fully what is proposed', then they will be competent to give consent for himself or herself.
+Young people aged 16 or 17, and legally 'competent' younger children, may therefore sign this form for themselves.

-If the child is not able to give consent for himself or herself, someone with parental responsibility may do so on their behalf and a separate form is available for this purpose.
+If the child is not able to give consent for himself or herself, someone with parental responsibility may do so on their behalf and a separate form is available for this purpose via the intranet.

 Even where a child is able to give consent for himself or herself, you should always involve those with parental responsibility in the child's care, unless the child specifically asks you not to do so.

-If a patient is mentally competent to give consent but is physically unable to sign a form, you should complete this form as usual, and ask an independent witness to confirm that the patient has given consent orally or nonverbally.
+If a patient is mentally competent to give consent but is physically unable to sign a form, a health professional should complete the form for adults who lack capacity available via the intranet.